commanderking/education_blog/content/blog/cell-tower-2/index.md

 ---
-title: Cell Tower Prototype (Part 2) - Design and Development
+title: How I'd Teach the Pythagorean Theorem (Part 2)
-date: "2020-07-30"
+date: "2020-08-09"
 description: "In part two of the cell tower prototype, I explain how I started designing the actual prototype to meet  "
 keywords: ["Pythagorean Theorem"]
 published: false